Merrick Garland’s goal is to restore the integrity of the Justice Department. His legacy will still be defined by Trump.

 Garland also overturned a Trump-era ban on federal consent settlements with local jurisdictions over reforms for policing and other issues.
 Last year, the department launched sweeping pattern-and-practice investigations of the police departments in Minneapolis, Louisville and Phoenix.
 Justice investigators also are probing state prison facilities in New Jersey, Georgia and Texas.

 Still, some activists have been frustrated by the pace of change.
-Civil rights groups in numerous jurisdictions have pleaded, so far unsuccessfully, for federal investigations into their city’s police departments.
+Civil rights groups in numerous jurisdictions have pleaded, so far unsuccessfully, for federal investigations into their cities’ police departments.

 Jonathan M. Smith, executive director of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, said the department got off to a slow start because Gupta and Clarke were not confirmed until late last spring, and they are still working to fully staff the civil rights division.
 But he also suggested that there was an internal culture clash preventing bolder action.